Catch and release: Techniques

 Into the 21st century, there has been an emphasis on the development and refinement of science-based practices to increase the likelihood that released fish will survive (e.g., see research by Steven J. Cooke).
 That work led to the development of the UN FAO Technical Guidelines for Recreational Fisheries.

+A barbed fish hook.
+Catch and release fishing uses barbless hooks instead, to reduce injury and handling time.